LocalCoinIS/LocalCoin-ui/README.md

 ## TODO: Testnet
-By default localcoin-ui connects to the live LocalCoin network, but it's very easy to switch it to the testnet.
+By default localcoin-ui connects to the live LocalCoin network.
+TODO: (switch it to the testnet.
 To do so, open the UI in a browser, go to Settings, then under Access, select the *Public Testnet Server* in the dropdown menu.
-You should also change the faucet if you need to create an account, the testnet faucet address is https://testnet.localcoin.is.
+You should also change the faucet if you need to create an account, the testnet faucet address is https://testnet.localcoin.is.)

 The UI will reload and connect to the testnet, where you can use the faucet to create an account and receive an initial sum of test LLC.